By retired federal agent James P. Moore

 Detective Westrum’s original notes of Dechaine’s alleged ramblings, contain the phrase, “How could I kill her?”
-His notes also show clearly that Westrum went back later, crossed out “How could” and wrote over them, “Why did” – thus changing Dechaine’s alleged statement from “How could I kill her?” to “Why did I kill her?”
+His notes also show clearly that Westrum went back later, crossed out “How could” and wrote over them, “Why did” – thus changing Dechaine’s alleged statement from “How could I kill her?” to a statement suggesting guilt: “Why did I kill her?”
 Those notes were withheld from the defense and concealed until the legislature opened the file in 2003.
 Click on “Pages” to see copy of notes: Page 1, Page 2, and Page 3 (with the critical changeover).

 Westrum’s notes also said that Dennis said that he told his wife that something bad had happened, although he testified that Dennis said that he told his wife that he did something bad.
 P. 392 HS2